mosse-security/mcsi-library/docs/articles/2022/07/securing-data-in-iaas-paas-and-saas/securing-data-in-iaas-paas-and-saas.md

 (securing-data-in-iaas-paas-and-saas)=
 # Securing Data in IaaS, PaaS and SaaS

-In this blog post, we will take a look at the best practices for securing your 3 states of data in the cloud which are data at rest, data in transit, and data in use.
+As more and more businesses move to the cloud, data security is becoming an increasingly important concern.
+With the cloud, data is stored in three states: at rest, in transit, and in use.
+Each state presents its own security challenges, and it's important to take steps to secure your data in all three states.
+In this blog post, we'll share some best practices for securing your data in the cloud.

 ## How to secure data at rest?